-Nine years on and more and more families are turning to sleep consultants to get their babies and toddlers sleeping.
-It is totally acceptable to reach out for help in this area, and to get help with tantrums and difficult behaviour.
+Over the last few years, more and more families are turning to sleep consultants to get their babies and toddlers sleeping.
+It has become totally acceptable to reach out for help in this area, and to get help with tantrums and difficult behaviour.

 Along with this rise in demand, has come a rise in supply.
 There are now plenty of courses on offer to train to become a “certified sleep consultant”.
 So if you are a mum with a young baby who has struggled with sleep and used a sleep trainer, a career change may be appealing, especially when there are courses that teach you to become a certified sleep trainer in a few days or weeks.
 You can even do online courses that can be completed in a couple of hours!
 It’s not rocket science, so why not?
 Especially when it means that you can give up your regular nine-to-five and work around your children?

 The problem with this new growing industry is that anyone can become a sleep consultant if they do a quick course.
 You can move from an office based career in finance or IT, having only ever dealt with your own offspring, train in just a few hours, and then go out and offer help to struggling families.
 But are you really fully prepared for what you will encounter?